 Perth

-You can get around Perth through trains, buses, or ferries.
-You can purchase a TransPerth SmartRider card in which you’ll get fare discounts.
+You can get around Perth by trains, buses, or ferries.
+You can purchase a TransPerth SmartRider card, in which you’ll get fare discounts.

 Famous landmarks and activities in Perth